dscp46/rpt-agent/doc/Protocol.md

   - AX.25 UI Frames following the APRS standard

 ### RRCP over MQTT
-This variant of RRCP enables the remote control of a repeater over an IP network (either over the Internet or over Hamnet).
+This variant of RRCP enables the remote control of a repeater over an IP network (either over Hamnet or over the Internet).

-The version of the MQTT protocol used by the agent or by a control client is not specified, and left at the discretion of the message broker's administrator.
+The MQTT protocol version used by an agent or a control client is not specified, and left at the discretion of the message broker's administrator.

-Message Integrity Protection is not considered for this underlaying protocol.

-If integrity is required, it SHALL be provided by an underlaying protocol (for example, TLS or IPSec, with NULL encryption if mandated by your local regulation).

 When an agent connects to the message broker, it subscribes to the topic 'repeaters/<callsign>/v1' for QoS level 0 and 2, then listens for incoming messages.